-- 1. A completed and signed Application for Admission; - 2.
-Official college and/or university transcripts from the institution where the Bachelor's Degree was conferred; - Two letters of recommendation or recommendation forms (letters of recommendation forms can be obtained online at www.stu.edu or from the Office of Admissions); - 4.
-Personal statement describing applicant's professional goals and why such a degree is important to those goals; - 5.
-Professional résumé; - 6.
-All graduate applicants who have an undergraduate GPA of less than 3.0 will be required to submit an essay explaining why and show how they have progressed professionally since their graduation.
+- Official college and/or university transcripts from the institution where the Bachelor's Degree was conferred; - Two letters of recommendation or recommendation forms (letters of recommendation forms can be obtained online at www.stu.edu or from the Office of Admissions); - Personal statement describing applicant's professional goals and why such a degree is important to those goals; - 5.
+Professional résumé: and - All graduate applicants who have an undergraduate GPA of less than 3.0 will be required to submit an essay explaining why and show how they have progressed professionally since their graduation.

-MASTER IN EX ECUTIVE MANAGEMENT REQUIREMENTS 36 credits Required Courses 36 credits MPS 503 Applied Research Methods 3 MPS 700 Organizational Behavior 3 MPS 580 Managing Technology 3 MPS 600 Leadership Foundations and Skills Assessment 3 MPS 615 Performance Measurement and Control 3 MPS 620 Contract Negotiation and Development 3

-MPS 630 Organizational Communication and Leadership 3 MPS 635 Legal and Ethical Aspects of Organizations 3 MPS 640 Organizational Leadership and Change 3 MPS 645 Global and Cultural Diversity in Leadership 3 MPS 650 Conflict Resolution and Mediation 3 MPS 660 Project Management and Leadership 3
+MASTER IN EXECUTIVE MANAGEMENT REQUIREMENTS 36 creats Required Courses 36 credits MPS 503 Applied Research Methods 3 MPS 700 Organizational Behavior 3 MPS 580 Managing Technology 3 MPS 600 Leadership Foundations and Skills Assessment 3 MPS 615 Performance Measurement and Control 3 MPS 620 Contract Negotiation and Development 3 MPS 630 Organizational Communication and Leadership 3 MPS 635 Legal and Ethical Aspects of Organizations 3 MPS 640 Organizational Leadership and Change 3 MPS 645 Global and Cultural Diversity in Leadership 3 MPS 650 Conflict Resolution and Mediation 3 MPS 660 Project Management and Leadership 3